 MSG (monosodium glutamate): Some animal research shows this preservative and flavor enhancer can cause inflammation.

 Gluten: People who suffer from celiac disease aren’t the only ones who experience inflammation from the consumption of this protein.
-Dr. William Davis, cardiologist and author of the best-selling book Wheat Belly, noticed that when his pre-diabetic and diabetic patients follow a wheat and grain-free diet, they show improvements in (or total relief from) inflammation-related diseases and disorders – including more stable moods and emotions.
+Dr. William Davis, cardiologist and author of the best-selling book [amazon text=Wheat Belly&chan=default id&asin=1609614798], noticed that when his pre-diabetic and diabetic patients follow a wheat and grain-free diet, they show improvements in (or total relief from) inflammation-related diseases and disorders – including more stable moods and emotions.

 Other Factors to Consider